 The official score report for the TOEFL must be sent from Educational Testing Services (ETS) to Purdue University:

 The official score report for the IELTS must be sent to Purdue University.

 Minimum score: 125

 For more information on English Proficiency Requirements, please visit the Purdue Graduate School website.

 Upload a current version of your resume or CV into the application.

-The statement of purpose should be approximately 500 words but no longer than four pages in length addressing the following prompts:
+The academic statement of purpose should not exceed two pages in length addressing the following prompts:

-Strategic Management Applicants: In addition to the SOP, applicants are required to complete an essay question.
+Strategic Management Applicants: In addition to the ASOP and PHS, applicants are required to complete an essay question.

 A minimum of two letters of recommendation is required.
 You will provide your recommenders name and email address within your application.
 They will be contacted via email to upload their letter directly into your application.